amoghghadge/Chatbots/README.md

     CSS file that I use to style the chatbot on the website.
 It also has a json file with the questions and answers that the chatbot uses.

-    The personal chatbot is available at amoghghadge.com, and the doctor chatbot is available at [to be made]
+    The personal chatbot is available at amoghghadge.com The doctor chatbot is available at [to be made]
 ___________________________________________________________________________________________________

 ### Hosting